-I'm the founder of ChangePath, Australia's only charity assessment engine.
+I'm the founder of ChangePath, Australia's leading charity assessment engine.
 I've worked in charities and NGOs across three continents and both hemispheres.
 At heart I am a maker and a fixer, attempting to build new things to improve organisations and the world.
 I love getting to the heart of systems to understand how they work and what could make them work better.

 I'm fascinated by science, philanthropy, entrepreneurship, and the various points where they meet.
 I've worked in NGOs, consultancies and web startups, spent three months at Singularity University at NASA Ames studying high technology, researched Parkinson's Disease for a year at one of Australia's most prestigious research institutes, and am driven to constantly self-improve.

 I'm also much more modest in person.

-I live in London, UK, and cultivate a wide circle of friends from all parts of the world, each of them amazing in unique ways.
+I live in Sydney, Australia, and cultivate a wide circle of friends from all parts of the world, each of them amazing in unique ways.
 I'm more likely to assume something is a mistake rather than malicious intent, I grow a beard at random intervals, and I enjoy making intricate gifts from origami.

 I am an accomplished and enthusiastic public speaker, an eloquent wordsmith, and a lover of stories.
-I have spoken at the Sydney Opera House as part of the Antidote Festival in 2018, at the Stars conference in Zurich in 2013, was chair of the Future Focus conference in Stockholm in 2016, and have been invited to speak at Oxford on commercialising innovative ideas.
+I have spoken at the Sydney Opera House as part of the Antidote Festival in 2018, at the Stars conference in Zurich in 2013, was chair of the Future Focus conference in Stockholm in 2016, and was invited to speak at Oxford on commercialising innovative ideas.
 My writing has encompassed research reports, marketing copy, grant applications, and media releases.

 I have a bachelor of science with first-class honours majoring in biotechnology, a bachelor of commerce majoring in business strategy, a diploma of innovation management, and am a graduate of the Singularity University graduate studies program.
 I have continued to develop my skills through courses in data analysis, algorithms, and technology transfer.

 From sculpture to electronics to origami to baking, I'm a big fan of creating things with my own hands when I can.
 Often for gifts, occasionally for myself.